 This is the number one reason why in-cart bookings are not clearing automatically.

 If upgrading to the latest WooCommerce Bookings doesn’t fix the issue, then there could be an issue with your WordPress Cron.
 A Cron job is ( a scheduled event) added for each bookable product that is added to the cart.
 The Cron job is responsible for deleting the In Cart booking for the set amount of time.

 You can use a plugin like Advanced Cron Manager to view and control Cron jobs on your site.
 You’ll be able to see when an In Cart booking is scheduled to be deleted.
 Keep an eye on it and you’ll know if your WordPress Cron jobs for WooCommerce bookings are working.

-Read more about the WordPress Cron and how to troubleshoot and fix it: https://code.tutsplus.com/articles/insights-into-wp-cron-an-introduction-to-scheduling-tasks-in-wordpress–wp-23119
+There’s a great post a the WordPress Cron and how to troubleshoot and fix it: https://code.tutsplus.com/articles/insights-into-wp-cron-an-introduction-to-scheduling-tasks-in-wordpress–wp-23119